 15. WILTEN BASILICA

-Basilica Wilten was a delightful surprise for Mark and me on our last trip to Innsbruck.
+Basilica Wilten was a delightful surprise for us on our last trip to Innsbruck.

 Records show that a church has stood on this site since early Christian times, but the current building was constructed between 1751 and 1756.

-The interior was decorated by fresco painter Mathias Günther and it’s a beautiful space.
-The simple elegant design is bright and airy, and the artwork is incredible.
+Painter Mathias Günther decorated the interior, and it’s a beautiful space.
+The simple, elegant design is bright and airy, and the artwork is incredible.

 The ceiling paintings of heavenly images and grandiose architecture are particularly impressive.
-It’s free to enter and makes an easy stop on the way or way back from Muttereralm.
+It’s free to enter and makes an easy stop on the way to, or back from, Muttereralm.

 16. E-BIKE TOUR TO HÖTTINGER ALM